 Rose, Andrew, and Mark M. Spiegel.
 2012.
 “Dollar Illiquidity and Central Bank Swap Arrangements during the Global Financial Crisis.”
 Journal of International Economics 88, pp. 326–340.

 Pacific Basin Notes are published occasionally by the Center for Pacific Basin Studies.
 Opinions expressed in FRBSF Economic Letter do not necessarily reflect the views of the management of the Federal Reserve Bank of San Francisco or of the Board of Governors of the Federal Reserve System.
-This publication is edited by Sam Zuckerman and Anita Todd.
+This publication is edited by Anita Todd.
 Permission to reprint must be obtained in writing.